zephyrproject-rtos/zephyr/boards/x86/arduino_101/doc/board.rst

 When building for the ARC processor, the board type is listed as ``arduino_101_sss``.

+The sample application :ref:`hello_world` is used for this tutorial.
 Change directories to your local checkout copy of Zephyr, and run:

 .. code-block:: console